top of page

 amanda-prospectpark37.jpg

-Rooted in dance and stretching across disciplines—neuroscience, quantum physics, folk herbalism, oral tradition, psychology, and mythopoetics—my work creates what I call performance ecosystems: dynamic, co-created environments where audience and performer dissolve into shared presence.
+Rooted in dance and stretching across disciplines— among them ecology, neuroscience, quantum physics, folk herbalism, oral tradition, psychology, and mythopoetics—my work reveals itself through performance ecosystems: dynamic, co-created environments where audience and performer wrestle with questions about themselves, the world, and each other.
 These ecosystems are grounded in years-long collaborations with scientists, philosophers, and artists across fields, particularly in ecological and neurological research.
 Together, we design experiments in performance that explore altered consciousness, time perception, and embodied cognition—redefining how we understand healing, memory, and belonging.

 Whether through evening-length works, immersive installations, long-form social practice, or embodied workshops, each offering is a living inquiry: a ritual experiment designed to ask urgent questions, cultivate emotional and somatic healing, and reimagine how we live with one another—and with the earth.